OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 Notes

-* Both motor shafts are parallel to the x-axis, so both motors use roll (x-axis rotation) for physical control.
+* Both motor shafts are parallel to the x-axis, so both motors use roll (x-axis rotation) for control.
+* Roll PID controller (rollPid) is the primary controller used for motor control.
-* Pitch control is optional (useful if MPU6050 is rotated, but currently not the case).
+* Pitch PID controller (pitchPid) exists for optional future use (if MPU6050 is rotated, but currently not the case).
+* Both motors respond to roll together (same control signal applied to both).
 * Motor direction can be inverted individually using INVERT_LEFT_MOTOR and INVERT_RIGHT_MOTOR flags in Config.h.
 * Motors can be swapped using SWAP_MOTORS flag for testing without hardware rewiring.
 * The conversion factor and motor sign (left/right inversion) are applied here to produce correct wheel motions.